xiangshen-dk/servicenow_agent/README.md

 ## Security

-- **Secret Manager Integration**: ServiceNow password automatically stored in Google Secret Manager during deployment
+- **OAuth 2.0**: Uses the secure OAuth 2.0 client credentials flow for authentication.
-- **No Plain Text Passwords**: Password is never stored in plain text on the deployed agent
+- **GCP Authorization**: ServiceNow client ID and secret are securely stored in a GCP Authorization resource, not in the agent's code or environment.
-- **Automatic IAM Configuration**: Service account permissions are automatically set up
+- **Automatic IAM Configuration**: The deployment script handles the necessary IAM permissions for the agent to access the authorization resource.
-- **Runtime Secret Access**: Password is fetched from Secret Manager only when needed
+- **Managed Access Tokens**: The Agent Engine runtime manages the OAuth access token lifecycle, including fetching and refreshing tokens.
+The agent code only handles short-lived access tokens.
-- **HTTPS Communications**: All ServiceNow API calls use secure HTTPS
+- **HTTPS Communications**: All ServiceNow API calls use secure HTTPS.

 ## License